Urban Jürgensen: Personal life and legacy

-Jürgensen's two sons, Jules-Frederik Jürgensen and Louis Urban Jürgensen, continued the family tradition.
-Jules studied in Switzerland, while his brother Louis remained in charge of the workshop in Copenhagen.
+Jürgensen's two sons, Jules-Frederik Jürgensen and Louis Urban Jürgensen, continued the family tradition: Jules studied in Switzerland and subsequently went on to establish his own workshop that later developed to the watch company Jules Jürgensen, while his brother Louis remained in charge of the workshop in Copenhagen operating under the name "Urban Jürgensen & Sønner".
 Victor Kullberg, who went on to be one of London's most famous clockmakers, worked for Louis in the late 1840s.
-The company was later called Jules Jurgensen.

 In 2021, the Rosenfield family, led by Andrew M. Rosenfield -- a leading independent watch collector and the President of Guggenheim Partners -- purchased Urban Jürgensen.
 They tapped Finnish watchmaker Kari Voutilainen to serve as Co-CEO alongside Alex Rosenfield.

 The revival has been covered in detail by horological publications, which outlined the continuity between historical craftsmanship and the new leadership's ambitions for long-form independent watchmaking.

 Reception and Modern Commentary

 In recent years, the legacy of Urban Jürgensen has been the subject of renewed attention.
 In a 2025 article for Revolution Watch, horological journalist Cheryl Chia outlines three defining eras of the brand — its Enlightenment-era origins under Urban Jürgensen, the 20th-century revival by Peter Baumberger and Derek Pratt, and its modern stewardship under the Rosenfield family and Kari Voutilainen.
 The article emphasizes the brand’s consistent pursuit of chronometric excellence and traditional artisanal techniques.